ibm-cloud-docs/openwhisk/z_archive_openwhisk_catalog_weather.md

 ## Setting up a Weather package outside {{site.data.keyword.Bluemix_notm}}

-If you're not using {{site.data.keyword.openwhisk_short}} in {{site.data.keyword.Bluemix_notm}} or if you want to set up your Weather Company Data service outside of {{site.data.keyword.Bluemix_notm}}, you must manually create a package binding for your WWeather Company Data service.
+If you're not using {{site.data.keyword.openwhisk_short}} in {{site.data.keyword.Bluemix_notm}} or if you want to set up your Weather Company Data service outside of {{site.data.keyword.Bluemix_notm}}, you must manually create a package binding for your Weather Company Data service.
 You need the Weather Company Data service user name, and password.

 Create a package binding that is configured for your Weather service.
 ```